camille-si/camille-si.github.io/_pages/special-session-qomex26.md

 </ul>

 <h2> Dates and informations </h2>
 The special session will be a part of the conference program and accepted papers will be published as a part of the proceedings of QoMEX 2026.
-Submitted papers will be peer-reviewed by the conference reviewers.
+Submitted papers will be peer-reviewed by the conference reviewers.<br/>

-Full Paper Registration (title, abstract, and author list): <b>February 6, 2026</b>
+Full Paper Registration (title, abstract, and author list): <b>February 6, 2026</b><br/>
-Full Papers Submission: <b>February 13, 2026</b>
+Full Papers Submission: <b>February 13, 2026</b><br/>
 Full Papers Notification: <b>April 10, 2026</b>

 <h2> Organisers </h2>